 the great, garden spider’s web–

 Magic could be defined as a sort of knowledge.
-It’s knowledge that is unknown.
+It’s a knowledge that is unknown.
 Or not understood.
-Or unseen.
+Unseen.
 Hidden.

 A nightmare I had last night is a good illustration of this concept.
 At the time I woke, I had some nausea and was frightened.
 I recorded it immediately.
 This is what I wrote: